 Ever had a painting turn to mud when you try to mix colors?
 The good news is it is not you.
 Conventional color theory using red, yellow and blue does not work.
 It will turn your pictures to mud and frustrate you as you struggle to mix colors that are impossible with this color triad.
 The same goes for the split primary system where you mix with a warm and cool version of each primary.
 The split primary system works much better than just using the three primaries but it misses the point about how colors really mix and what the true primary colors are.
 What are the real primary colors?
 Just ask your printer, Cyan, Yellow, and Magenta.
 Before you write me off as a heretic, read on, try a few simple color mixing experiments at home with your colored pencils watercolors, opaque paints and see for yourself.
 By changing the way you think about primary colors, your ability to mix colors will improve overnight.

 Red is not a Primary Color I often see red and blue included in paint sets and on color wheels as a primary color.
 A bright fire engine red is usually shown as the red and some form of navy blue such as ultramarine stands in for the blue.
 Neither of these colors are primaries.
 A few quick tests will prove it.
 First, let’s mix red from other colors.
 You will need a clear magenta and a bright yellow.
 As you start to add magenta to yellow you will see the mixture turn orange, then red.
-If you can mix red, it is not a primary color.
+If you can mix red, it is not a primary color for pigment.

 There are also colors that you can not mix using red.
 Let’s start with magenta itself.
 You can not mix the yellow out of red to create magenta.
 The same is true of hot pink.
 If you dilute red, either with water or white you do not get pink.
 You get light red.
 Hot pink comes from diluted magenta.
 You can not mix vivid purple by combining red and blue.
 The combination is a bruise colored dull purple.
 Vivid purple is the result of combining magenta and cyan (or blue).
 You need to have a good magenta in your palette.
 My favorite is Daniel Smith Quinacridone Pink.
 If you are using prismacolor pencils, the magenta color is called process red (just to add to the confusion).